-Auto exposure lock is a function that is not talked about much.
+Auto exposure lock is a function that’s not talked about much.
 I think this is because most photography educators, myself included, recommend learning how to use manual mode.
 BUT that doesn’t mean that the other modes aren’t good, useful and have their place.

 It’s not so great if you prefer to use back button focusing though.
-The reason being is that you don’t have enough thumbs.
+The reason being is that you don’t have enough thumbs to push all the buttons.
+Also, if you’re used to using single point autofocus and moving the focal point around rather than metering and recomposing a shot, you won’t need auto exposure lock.

 What is auto exposure lock?